LLNL/lime/shared/gdt_data/README.md

 lookup table is randomized such that the values will be read out with the programmed gaussian distribution.

 When the script is run, table files in several formats are created, some of which are not used in the current development environment.
 The generated files are listed below.
-All files will be generated with the base filename of gdt_data_gxxx_mu_divyyy.zzz, where xxx is the Mean Delay and yyy is the divider (see below for a detailed description), and zzz is the appropirate extension.
+All files will be generated with the base filename of gdt_data_gxxx_mu_divyyy.zzz, where xxx is the Mean Delay and yyy is the divider (see below for a detailed description), and zzz is the appropriate extension.

 -	mem_filename   = .mem file format, to be loaded into the FPGA during the FPGA build process.
 Since this file is used at FPGA build time, the values are persistent (i.e. non-volatile); however, the GDT can be updated at run-time via software
 		(see lime/shared/standalong/clocks.c).
 This .mem file is saved in lime/ip/2018.2/llnl.gov_user_axi_delayv_1.0.0/hdl/